 Like the objects you have seen above, you can also search for photos in Crello.
 For that, go to the Photos section, where you will find three tabs:

-- Premium: Available for premium users.
+- Premium: Available for all users.

 Overall, Crello has a great collection of photos.
-However, the free photos collection is not that extensive.

 It looks better than the previous two versions.